 Bose Earbuds Vs Sunglasses

 We’ve had an in-depth look at the Bose sunglasses.
 They have numerous functions.
-You’re able to listen to music or even a podcast without other people noticing.
+You can listen to music or even a podcast without other people noticing.
 The angle of the speakers is perfect, allowing you to hear life-like sounds, which is more than you’d ever expected from sunglasses.
 People around you will not be able to hear anything you’re listening to, even if they’re within very close proximity.

-In contrast, Bose QuietComfort Earbuds let you hush people around you without having to interact with anyone.
-They’re an amazing versatile option for everyone, as long as you can afford them.
-They’re a bit bulky but still very attractive.
+In contrast, Bose QuietComfort Earbuds let you hush people around you without interacting with anyone.
+They’re a versatile option for everyone if you can afford them.
+They’re a bit bulky but still attractive.
 You can choose either between black or white.
 The earbuds come with a chunky charging case that you will need to clean often because it quickly collects dirt.

 Who should get the Bose QuietComfort Earbuds?